gae4it/xpatlife/src/pages/terms-of-service.md

 ---
-title: "Terms of Service"
+title: 'Terms of Service'
-seoTitle: "Terms of Service | xPatLife"
+seoTitle: 'Terms of Service | xPatLife'
-description: "Terms and conditions for using the xPatLife website and services."
+description: 'Terms and conditions for using the xPatLife website and services.'
-layout: "~/layouts/MarkdownLayout.astro"
+layout: '~/layouts/MarkdownLayout.astro'
 ---

 **Last updated: November 15, 2025**